 The state of Texas does not require an operating agreement for a business to engage in trade; however, it will be unwise to operate a business without an operating agreement as it is designed to protect your personal assets in the event that the company incurs liabilities.
 The operating agreement should be kept together with the important records of the company as they are not required to be filed, nor will they be accepted by the state of Texas when you register your business.
 It is simply undertaken to ensure the protection of the members of the LLC and this operating agreement should be kept confidential between the members of your LLC.

-Contact us today and our team of dedicated Business Specialists will be more than happy to assist you in formulating your business' Operating Agreement ensuring that your business interests are duly protected and your legal rights fully covered.
+Contact us today and our team will be more than happy to assist you in formulating your business' Operating Agreement ensuring that your business interests are duly protected and your legal rights fully covered.